1 clay casting* #131 – Star of David OR #342 – Star of David (see Basic Clay Casting Instructions)

 instructions, techniques for special effects, and a glossary of terms.

-Above taken from a Star of David greeting card
+A Star of David greeting card

 designed and created by Alex Haug.